|Survey name||New orders in the construction industry|

 Limitations of the new orders data

-Projects less than £100,000 are not included in the new orders dataset.
+Projects costing less than £100,000 are not included in the new orders dataset.

-No revisions are applied to the new orders dataset supplied by Barbour ABI.
-This is due to the fact that the data are a point-in-time estimate of new orders within the industry.
+While revisions due to changes in seasonal adjustment factors can be seen in the constant price, seasonally adjusted data, no revisions are applied to the raw new orders dataset supplied by Barbour ABI.
+This is because the data are a point-in-time estimate of new orders within the industry.
 It should be noted that projects can change value for legitimate reasons from their initial valuation.
-These reasons could include changes in specification of projects as they are being constructed, initial under or over estimation of project costs when the order was first placed or a change in business undertaking the project.
+These reasons could include changes in specification of projects as they are being constructed, initial under or over estimation of project costs when the order was first placed or a change in the contractor undertaking the project.

-Only Great Britain projects are captured in the dataset.
+Only projects in Great Britain are captured in the dataset.
 Therefore, Northern Ireland projects are not included.

 A detailed comparison of the difference between new orders data and construction output is described in the article Construction statistics development: Understanding the gap between construction output and new orders, published on 30 October 2018.